How do I plan an upgrade strategy for an Amazon EKS cluster?

 Before you begin your cluster upgrade, note the following requirements:

-- Amazon EKS requires up to five free IP addresses from the subnets that you specified when you created your cluster.
+- Amazon EKS requires up to five available IP addresses from the subnets that you specified when you created your cluster.

-- Make sure that the cluster's AWS Identity and Access Management (IAM) role and security group exist in your AWS account.
+- The cluster's AWS Identity and Access Management (IAM) role and security group must exist in your AWS account.

-- If you activate secrets encryption, then make sure that the cluster IAM role has permission to use the AWS Key Management Service (AWS KMS) key.
+- If you activate secrets encryption, then the cluster IAM role must have AWS Key Management Service (AWS KMS) key permissions.

 Review major updates for Amazon EKS and Kubernetes

-Review all documented changes for the version that you’re upgrading to, and note any required upgrade steps.
+Review all documented changes for the upgrade version, and note any required upgrade steps.
 Also, note any requirements or procedures that are specific to Amazon EKS managed clusters.

 Refer to the following resources for any major updates to Amazon EKS clusters platform versions and Kubernetes versions: